Web Loom logo

 MVVM in React

-How React's rendering model works, why RxJS observables need a bridge, and practical patterns for wiring ViewModels into React 19 components — with real examples from the Web Loom Greenhouse app.
+How React's rendering model works, why external signals need a bridge, and practical patterns for wiring ViewModels into React 19 components — with real examples from the Web Loom Greenhouse app.

 MVVM in React

-React and RxJS operate on fundamentally different mental models.
+React's rendering model and mvvm-core's signals operate on different mechanisms for triggering updates.
 Understanding that gap is what makes MVVM feel natural in React rather than awkward.
-This page explains React's rendering system, why observables don't plug straight in, and the concrete patterns Web Loom uses to bridge them.
+This page explains React's rendering system, why signals don't plug straight in, and the concrete patterns Web Loom uses to bridge them.

 How React's Rendering Model Works